 Considering a feline addition to the family?
-Shelter cats make pets, but before you go cat crazy and run out for a new feline friend, make sure you’ve done your homework, which should include all of the things on the to-do list below.
+Cats make great pets, but before you go cat crazy and run out for a new feline friend, make sure you’ve done your homework, which should include all of the things on the to-do list below.
 This will help ensure an easier transition for your family and your new cat.

 1. Decide what kind of cat is right for you before you go to the shelter.
 Do you have the time and energy needed to devote to a kitten?
 Shelters also have many great adult cats that need homes, and maybe an older cat will be a better fit.